 7. Designate a to-go person

 Find a friend or family member who can be your go-to person.
 They should know as much about the wedding as you do.
 Your go-to person should be able to help you when unanticipated situations arise, such as issues with arranging photos with the photographer.
 If you feel too overwhelmed, don’t be afraid to give your go-to person your smartphone so that you can take a break from answering others' questions.

 8. Plan fun outings

-You’ll probably have a ton of guests in town for your wedding.
-Indulge in some self-care the week before your wedding by arranging some fun outings.
+You’ll probably have a number of guests in town for your wedding.
+Indulge in some self-care the week before your wedding by arranging some fun outings with your loved ones.
 But remember to limit yourself to just a few activities to avoid over-scheduling yourself.